 Practices at: Għajnsielem, Gozo and San Ġwann, Malta (NO CURRENT AVAILABILITY FOR ONGOING THERAPY SESSIONS)

 Modality: DBT, RO-DBT, EFT, Couple Therapy, MBT, Mindfulness, FOT

 Luka is an experienced psychotherapist, dialectical behaviour therapist and mindfulness teacher.
-As part of the commitment to support his clients as effectively as possible he was trained and supervised by some of the world’s leading therapists in the fields of Dialectical Behaviour Therapy, Radically Open DBT, Emotionally Focused Couples Therapy (EFT) and Mentalisation-Based Treatment (MBT).
+As part of the commitment to support his clients as effectively as possible he was trained and supervised by some of the world’s leading therapists in the fields of Dialectical Behaviour Therapy (DBT), Radically Open DBT (RO-DBT), Emotionally Focused Couples Therapy (EFT) and Mentalisation-Based Treatment (MBT).
 He is trained to tolerate intense emotional experience within a psychotherapy treatment, and is skilled in evidence-based practice to reduce self-harming behaviours.
 He is also available as a support consultant for therapists internationally.

-Luka has provided individual counselling and group psychological support to people experiencing depression, anxiety and other forms of distress in a variety of London-based health and community settings since 2008.
-Between 2012 and 2017 he worked at a specialist personality disorder service in the National Health Service providing team-based Dialectical Behaviour Therapy programme for adults with emotion regulation difficulties.
-Prior to that he also worked in an IAPT service where people experiencing low mood and anxiety were supported with Cognitive Behaviour Therapy (CBT).
+Luka has provided individual counselling and group psychological support to people experiencing depression, anxiety and other forms of distress in a variety of London-based NHS and community settings since 2008.
+Between 2012 and 2017 he worked at a specialist personality disorder service in the NHS where adults with emotion regulation difficulties and the diagnosis of borderline personality disorder (BPD) were supported with the intensive programme in Dialectical Behaviour Therapy.